 To broadcast to Twitch, you'll need broadcasting software.
-There are a number to choose from including OBS (Open Broadcaster Software) XSplit, FFSplit and more.
+There are a number to choose from including OBS (Open Broadcaster Software), XSplit, and Gameshow.
 Please visit our knowledge base articles on these software choices to determine what works best for you or scroll down and check out the links we provided to popular broadcasting software.

 Once you've downloaded the broadcast software of your choice, take the time to explore the settings and then feel free to experiment.
 Choose your favorite PC game and host a few practice streams.
 Utilize the Twitch Dashboard to view both your stream and chat room to monitor your success.
 When you're finished, visit your channel and review the VOD of your last broadcast and continue to tweak and improve your stream.